 Some sandals are completely flat, while others are designed with contours that mimic the natural shape of the foot.
 The flattest options, often described as minimalist, are designed to be barriers between your foot and the ground, but they're not there to give you a ton of support.
 Models like this include the Bedrock Cairn Adventure, the Teva Original Universal, and the Luna Oso Flaco.

 Some models offer light contouring, meaning the footbed has a bit of topography to help keep your foot in place and provide a small amount of support.
 Models in this category include the Xero Z-Trail EV, the Bedrock Cairn 3D PRO II Adventure, and the Keen Clearwater CNX.

 Finally, some models have footbeds that look more like a topo map of the PCT because they provide aggressive contouring to fully mimic the foot's shape.
 The Chaco models are most famous for this, to the point that they're often uncomfortable for wearers with low arches.

 Manufacturers' photos and product descriptions should help you figure out which category your prospective sandal falls into, and of course, we've included this info in our reviews.

 Choosing Your Activity

-Those searching for a water performing shoe should prioritize traction and water resistance.
-This includes beach goers, boaters, rafters, and those hiking in warm, wet environments.
+Those searching for a shoe that performs in the water should prioritize traction and water resistance.
+This includes beach-goers, boaters, rafters, and those hiking in warm, wet environments.
 Improved performance means increased safety and confidence on wet surfaces.
 For increased comfort, a shoe that dries faster is appreciated.
-The Chaco Z/Cloud 2 has good traction, and has hearty straps that feel secure.
+The Chaco Z/Cloud 2 dries quickly, has good traction, and has hearty straps that feel secure.